Page 1 - Multisystem Study Guide for the CCRN

 One of the most common complications of critical illness is pain.
 Pain can occur due to illness, as a side effect of therapy, or as an emotional response to a situation.
 It is an individualized experience and can impact several other bodily systems when not treated appropriately.
 Pain is often known as the sixth vital sign.

 Pain can have systemic effects across the body.
 In the cardiovascular system, pain may cause increased heart rate and blood pressure.
 This can stress the heart and worsen cardiovascular disease and cardiac failure.
 Respiratory manifestations of pain include tachypnea, shortness of breath, increased oxygen needs, decreased tidal volume, and difficulty moving and clearing secretions.
-Decreased ventilation can increase a client’s risk for pneumonia and need for supplemental oxygen and supportive ventilation.
+Decreased ventilation can increase a patient’s risk for pneumonia and need for supplemental oxygen and supportive ventilation.

 Pain can significantly impact the body’s hormone regulation.
 Catecholamine, cortisol, and glucagon will increase whereas insulin and testosterone decrease in the event of acute pain.
 The difficulties in hormone regulation can lead to lipolysis and carbohydrate intolerance.
-Clients may also see changes in their electrolyte balances, as the hormones may cause sodium and fluid retention.
+Patients may also see changes in their electrolyte balances, as the hormones may cause sodium and fluid retention.

 Palliative Care